 The COVID-19 pandemic has created great concern for many employers, as the uncertainty of the current global situation has left many worried about not only the future of their business, but the emotional wellbeing of their employees too.

-The impact of the government imposed lockdown will vary across your organisation, and while some employees may be coping well at home, others may be struggling.
+The impact of increasingly strict Covid-19 restrictions will vary across your organisation, and while some employees may be coping well at home, others may be struggling.
 In times of crisis, all reactions - no matter what they may be - are completely valid, and it’s essential that employers are able to support each staff member’s emotional wellbeing, no matter how they are coping under the current circumstances.

 Reach out to all your employees, and understand their concerns